-These popsicles made with jello take this nostalgic dessert and turns it into a delicious frozen treat.
-The trick with achieving a more jello like effect even when the popsicles are frozen is to increase the amount of jello in the popsicles.
+These homemade popsicles made with jello take this nostalgic dessert and turn it into a delicious frozen treat.
+The trick to achieving a more jello-like effect even when the popsicles are frozen is to increase the amount of jello in the popsicles.
 This helps stops them from freezing sold and gives that jello feeling right out of the freezer.

 The flip side to this is the popsicles don't freeze solid and have a more patterned look.
-I highly recommend using a soft silicon popsicle molds.
+I highly recommend using soft silicone popsicle molds.
 That way you can push the popsicle out from the bottom and break the seal around the edges, before gently removing them.
-You can make these with just one packet of jello which will give a firmer popsicle that's easer to remove from the molds, but it won't have the same soft jello like texture.
+You can make these with just one packet of jello which will give a firmer popsicle that's easier to remove from the molds, but it won't have the same soft jello-like texture.

-These popsicles are also a great option to sneak some extra fruit into the kids.
-You can add some bite size pieces or fruit, or alternatively blitz it up and add it to the jello mix.
+This Jello popsicle recipe is a great way to sneak some extra fruit into the kids.
+You can add some bite-size pieces of fruit, or alternatively blitz it up and add it to the jello mix.
 The kids won't even realize they're eating fruit!
-If you are looking for some more fun and easy way to get fruit into the kids you could try my super easy lemonade popsicles, mango popsicles or watermelon ice lollies.
+If you are looking for some more fun and easy way to get fruit into the kids you could try my super easy lemonade popsicles, mango popsicles, or watermelon ice lollies.
 Easy and delicious!